expo/expo/packages/expo-notifications/README.md

     <!-- ... other configurations -->
   </full-backup-content>
   ```
-- the process has also been described in Android documentation, so if you want to read more head over to [_Include and exclude files_ section of _Back up user data with Auto Backup_ doc](https://developer.android.com/guide/topics/data/autobackup#IncludingFiles).
+- This process has also been described in Android's documentation, so if you want to read more head over to [_Include and exclude files_ section of the _Back up user data with Auto Backup_ doc](https://developer.android.com/guide/topics/data/autobackup#IncludingFiles).

 The notification icon and the default color can be customized.